Build a Virtual Disk Image¶

 can be

-used to customize the virtual machine image further.
-We describe them in
+used to customize the virtual machine image.
+These elements are described in

-the following sections: Setting up the Bootloader of the Image, Modifying the Size of the Image
+the following sections: Setting up the Bootloader in the Image, Modifying the Size of the Image

 and Customizing the Virtual Machine